 Luke has a particular focus on debt and other financial markets transactions, and also advises clients on a range of other banking and financial regulation matters.

-Luke joined Chapman Tripp in January 2015.
-Luke previously worked at Linklaters in London and Hong Kong and has significant experience advising on debt and equity-linked capital markets transactions including EMTN and commercial paper programmes, convertible and exchangeable bonds, regulatory capital and liability management.
+Luke joined Chapman Tripp in January 2015, having previously worked in London and Hong Kong on debt and equity-linked capital markets transactions including EMTN and commercial paper programmes, convertible and exchangeable bonds, regulatory capital and liability management.

 Luke is recognised as a "next generation lawyer" by Legal 500 Asia Pacific 2018.

-- on applications to, and discussions with, regulators including the Financial Markets Authority, the Reserve Bank and NZX, and
+applications to, and discussions with, regulators including the Financial Markets Authority, the Reserve Bank and NZX, and

 a wide range of corporate lending, property finance, consumer lending and structured finance matters.